Damn you, Sir Roger; I thought you were going to live forever

 I had fulfilled a lifetime ambition of mine to be in the same room as one of my all-time heroes.
 Listening to him talk about his remarkable life was a wonderful experience.
 His anecdotes had the audience roaring with laughter, especially the one about Hervé Villechaize's "unnatural" lust for women while filming The Man with The Golden Gun in the Far East.
 He was as self-deprecating as ever; Roger Moore didn't rate himself that highly as an actor.
 He was wrong.
 This man could act.

-Among all the light-hearted moments during his tenure as Bond, there were many moments where Roger Moore showed off how much of a capable actor he was, which are often overlooked, namely the confrontations: Scaramanga at the dinner table, Anya Amasova over the death of her former lover, Stromberg at gunpoint and General Orlov aboard the train in Octopussy.
+Among all the light-hearted moments during his tenure as Bond, there were many moments where Roger Moore showed off how much of a capable actor he was.
+These are often overlooked, namely the confrontations: Scaramanga at the dinner table, Anya Amasova over the death of her former lover, Stromberg at gunpoint and General Orlov aboard the train in Octopussy.

 His leading ladies up until his penultimate Bond film, Octopussy, had always been decades his junior.
 This didn't seem to matter.
 Jane Seymour celebrated her 21st birthday on the set of Roger Moore's debut Bond film Live and Let Die, and he was comfortably old enough to be her dad, yet the 24 age gap doesn't notice.
 He always looked so sprightfully young.